 But I digress.
 The worst car in circulation is without a doubt the Jaguar Mk2.

 It was the worst journey of my life (and that’s saying something because I’ve been one of 7 tipsy girls squeezed onto the back of a half-broken tuktuk in Thailand, and I’ve also been in a hot air balloon with a friend who got their balloon licence by cheating on the test).
 Recounting this experience is so stressful I’ve poured myself a glass of champagne to cope with my emotions.
 This car had: No power steering.
 Meaning… turning the wheel is like trying to turn a wheel that’s buried in half dried cement.
 Oh and no seatbelts!
-Because nothing gets a woman wet lik a near-death experience on the M25!
+Because nothing gets a woman wet like a near-death experience on the M25!
 Apparently on these historical cars it is perfectly legal not to have them.
 Even on the motorway!
 No side/wing mirrors – who needs to see what’s going on behind them anyway!
-A gearstick so stiff you needed 2 hands to move it, and the front seat is a bench so as you turned corners (each corner is like risking your life as you’re acutely aware that you can’t see what’s behind you – and FYI you never get used to how terrifying this is), if you’re medium or light weight – given the total lack of seat belt and the bench seat – you find yourself sliding horizontally across the seat into the lap of the driver!
+A gear stick so stiff you needed 2 hands to move it, and the front seat is a bench so as you turned corners (each corner is like risking your life as you’re acutely aware that you can’t see what’s behind you – and FYI you never get used to how terrifying this is), if you’re medium or light weight – given the total lack of seat belt and the bench seat – you find yourself sliding horizontally across the seat into the lap of the driver!
 Intermittently the breaks would just stop working – meaning if you were driving towards traffic your options were to slow down to a snails pace (because also if it stopped completely you had no idea if it would start again(!))
-Or alternatively turn onto a side road where and drive round the block – over and over.
+Or alternatively turn onto a side road and drive round the block – over and over.
 Absurd!

 This vehicle is a Boris Johnson: a bumbling idiot of a car; it’s obvious and apparent flaws only made more frustrating by the fact that everyone seems to love it anyway.
 “What a lovely car” people remark in the streets, seemingly not noticing that you’re hanging onto the window for dear life.
-Also, as if to warn me, it smelled like death inside (you know that old car smell)…. yuck!

 Phew – off for another remedial champagne – see you soon!